 (15) “Emergency declaration resolution” means a resolution declaring the existence of emergency circumstances within the meaning of section 412(a) of the Charter (D.C.
 Official Code § 1-204.12(a)).

-(16) “Engrossing” or “engrossment” means the process by which the text of a bill that has passed any reading prior to final reading. .
+(16) “Engrossing” or “engrossment” means the process by which the text of a bill that has passed any reading prior to final reading is prepared for final reading.

 (17) “Enrolling” or “enrollment” means the process by which the text of a measure that has passed final reading is finally prepared.

-(18) “Fiscal impact statement” means a statement prepared by the Chief Financial Officer or the Budget Director that includes an estimate of the costs that may be incurred by the District as a result of the enactment of a measure in the current fiscal year and the 4-year financial plan.
+(18) “Fiscal impact statement” means a statement prepared by the Chief Financial Officer or the Budget Director that includes an estimate of the costs that may be incurred by the District as a result of the enactment of a measure in the current fiscal year and over the 4-year financial plan.

-(19) “Grant budget-modification request” means any grant budget-modification request required to be submitted by the Mayor to the Council pursuant to section 446B of the Charter (D.C.
+(19) “Grant budget modification request” means any grant budget modification request required to be submitted by the Mayor to the Council pursuant to section 446B of the Charter (D.C.
 Official Code § 1-204.46b).

 (20) “Home Rule Act” means the District of Columbia Home Rule Act, approved December 24, 1973 (87 Stat.
 774; D.C.
 Official Code § 1-201.01 et seq.).